Eschatologue/CM_wiki/docs/spells/3rd-level.md

 | 3-4 | Four demons of challenge rating 1/2 or lower  |
 | 5-6 | Eight demons of challenge rating 1/4 or lower |

 The DM chooses the demons, such as **manes** or **dretches**, and you choose the unoccupied spaces you can see within range where they appear.
-A summoned demon disappears when it drops to 0 hit points or when the spell ends.
+A summoned demon disappears when it drops to 0 Hit Points or when the spell ends.

 The demons are hostile to all creatures, including you.
 Roll initiative for the summoned demons as a group, which has its own turns.
 The demons pursue and attack the nearest non-demons to the best of their ability.